AlexsLemonade/scpca-nf/README.md

 Nextflow will also handle parallelizing sample processing as allowed by your environment, minimizing total run time.

 The workflow processes fastq files from single-cell and single-nuclei RNA-seq samples using [alevin-fry](https://alevin-fry.readthedocs.io/en/latest/) to create gene by cell matrices.
-The workflow outputs gene expression data stored as both [`SingleCellExperiment` objects](https://www.bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) and [`AnnData` objects](https://anndata.readthedocs.io/en/latest/).
+The workflow outputs gene expression data in two formats: as [`SingleCellExperiment` objects](https://www.bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) and as [`AnnData` objects](https://anndata.readthedocs.io/en/latest/).
 Reads from samples are aligned using selective alignment, to an index with transcripts corresponding to spliced cDNA and to intronic regions, denoted by alevin-fry as `splici`.
 These matrices are filtered and additional processing is performed to calculate quality control statistics, create reduced-dimension transformations, and create output reports.
 `scpca-nf` can also process libraries with ADT tags (e.g., CITE-seq), bulk RNA-seq, and spatial transcriptomics samples.